Want a free personalized recommendation for your software stack?Get yours

 • Enterprise Organizations Missing advanced segmentation, A/B testing, and enterprise-grade reporting

-• E-commerce businesses needing sophisticated behavioral triggers and product recommendation emails Limited automation capabilities and no e-commerce specific featuresTry Klaviyo
+• E-commerce businesses needing behavioral triggers and product recommendation emails Limited automation capabilities and no e-commerce specific featuresTry Klaviyo

 • Marketing teams running complex multi-channel campaigns with advanced segmentation Basic automation and segmentation features can't match dedicated marketing platformsTry ActiveCampaign